containernetworking/cni/SPEC.md

 The network configuration is described in JSON form.
 The configuration may be stored on disk or generated from other sources by the container runtime.
 The following fields are well-known and have the following meaning:
 - `cniVersion` (string): [Semantic Version 2.0](https://semver.org) of CNI specification to which this configuration conforms.
 - `name` (string): Network name.
 This should be unique across all containers on the host (or other administrative domain).
+Must start with a alphanumeric character, optionally followed by any combination of one or more alphanumeric characters, underscore (_), dot (.) or hyphen (-).
 - `type` (string): Refers to the filename of the CNI plugin executable.
 - `args` (dictionary, optional): Additional arguments provided by the container runtime.
 For example a dictionary of labels could be passed to CNI plugins by adding them to a labels field under `args`.
 - `ipMasq` (boolean, optional): If supported by the plugin, sets up an IP masquerade on the host for this network.
 This is necessary if the host will act as a gateway to subnets that are not able to route to the IP assigned to the container.